guettli/programming-guidelines/README.md

 If you want to find the line where unwanted output in stdout gets
 emitted: <http://stackoverflow.com/a/43210881/633961>

-If you have a library which logs a warning, but the warning does not help, since it is missing important information.
+If you have a library that logs a warning, but the warning does not help, since it is missing important information.
 And you have no clue where this warning comes from.
 You can use this solution:
 <http://stackoverflow.com/a/43232091/633961>